Shehab1110/Healthify/README.md

 Run the app using npm start or yarn start.<br> Open your browser and go to http://localhost:3000.<br>

 ## :sparkles: Features
-User registration and login with JWT authentication<br> Password reset with email verification<br> User profile update and deletion<br> User roles and permissions<br> Searching for nearest doctors by specialty and/or name<br> Scheduling appointments and cancelling appointments<br> Online payment using stripe<br> Accessing patient EMR<br> Crete, Read, Update operations on patient's EMR by doctor with right permissions<br> Ratings and reviews of a doctor with validations in place<br> Calculating BMI<br> CRUD operations on Medicine Reminders for patient<br> Communication between patient and doctor<br> Error handling and logging<br>
+User registration and login with JWT authentication<br> Password reset with email verification<br> User profile update and deletion<br> User roles and permissions<br> Searching for nearest doctors by specialty and/or name<br> Scheduling appointments and cancelling appointments<br> Online payment using stripe<br> Accessing patient EMR<br> Create, Read, Update operations on patient's EMR by doctor with right permissions<br> Ratings and reviews of a doctor with validations in place<br> Calculating BMI<br> CRUD operations on Medicine Reminders for patient<br> Communication between patient and doctor<br> Error handling and logging<br>
 ## :hammer_and_wrench: Technologies
 Node.js<br> Express<br> MongoDB<br> Mongoose<br> Stripe<br> Nodemailer<br> Helmet<br> Morgan<br> Bcrypt<br> Jsonwebtoken<br> Validator<br> JWT<br>
 ## :construction: Project Status